Low-Voltage Distribution Network Modeling

 - Service drop cables: triplex and quadruplex

 - Low-voltage spot load connected to the center-tap

-- Center-tap connected sources
+- Center-tap connected sources and meters

 Service Drop Cables